Awareness and Prevention Information

-Arkansas Tech University is committed to cultivating a culture of respect in which students can thrive in their educational pursuits.
+ATU is committed to cultivating a culture of respect in which students can thrive in their educational pursuits.
 All forms of harassment (sexual misconduct) are in opposition to the values and standards of the community and are strictly prohibited.
-University members who commit harassment (sexual misconduct), whether on or off campus, are subject to University disciplinary action as well as possible criminal action.
+University members who commit harassment (sexual misconduct), whether on or off campus, may be subject to University disciplinary action as well as possible criminal action.
 Harassment (sexual misconduct) includes, but is not limited to, sexual assault, domestic violence, dating violence, stalking, and sexual harassment.
 The complete Equal Opportunity, Harassment (Sexual Misconduct), and Nondiscrimination Policy and Procedures can be located here or in the Student Handbook.

 Awareness and prevention programs